microsoft/health-architectures/Postman/README.md

 var jsonData = JSON.parse(responseBody);
 postman.setEnvironmentVariable("bearerToken", jsonData.access_token);
 ```
 On clicking ```Send``` you should see a response with the Azure AD access token, which is saved to the variable ```accessToken``` automatically.
-You can then use it in all subsequent API requests made to Azure API for FHIR.
+You can then use it in all subsequent API calls made to Azure API for FHIR.

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and the token will be valid for another 60 minutes.